 Basic Dry Clay Working Tools

-A completely different set of tools is used for working with metal clay when it's dry.
+A completely different set of tools is used for working with metal clay once it has dried.
 Away goes the roller and the hand balm and out comes the dust brush and the files.
-You'll be sanding, filing, carving, drilling and even sawing dry metal clay to refine it, shape it and smooth it into the object that you envision.
+You'll be sanding, filing, carving, drilling and even sawing dry metal clay to refine it.

 Rubber Bench Block